Ways narcissistic people control people.

 10. Pressure.
 “Everyone else is doing it.
 My ex used to let me.
 My friend’s partner lets them.”
 Again making you feel guilty or inadequate to get you to break down your boundaries.

 How to disarm.
 Remember first, the others probably aren’t, and even if they are or did, they are not you.
 You are entitled to live your life exactly how you want to.
 You need a million ways to say no, and once you’ve said it, stick to that no. You do not need to explain or even continue the conversation.

 11. False compromise.
 They look like they’re going to meet you halfway.
 Think again, so if you pay for a holiday when they say they’ll pay you half, they might not pay at all once paid, or they might offer 25% and justify with something they’ve done for you.
 Or something you haven’t done as to why they shouldn’t pay anymore.

-How to disarm, do not loan people money who don’t pay you back, learn after the first time, don’t give others the benefit of the doubt, people can make a genuine mistake and do so more than once, they will apologise sincerely, and they will have to give and take Abilities within good people.
+How to disarm, do not loan people money who don’t pay you back, learn after the first time, and don’t give others the benefit of the doubt.
+People can make a genuine mistake and do so more than once, they will apologise sincerely, and they will have to give and take Abilities within good people.

 Stay strong, keep learning, keep working on yourself, keep healing and keep growing.